Thpwg/AGI-SCI-index/README.md

 **Note: <code style="color : blue">This version of Torin has an SPANISH directory, but it contains English language data, not Spanish.</code>**

-**There are two games, which I don't know if they exist in French or not,<br>** **Police Quest 3 and Quest for Glory 4 on floppy disk.<br>** **There's an old Sierra & Coktel Vision advert that says they do, but nothing is less certain.**
+**There are two games, which I don't know if they exist in French or not, Police Quest 3 and Quest for Glory 4 on floppy disk.
+There's an old Sierra & Coktel Vision advert that says they do, but nothing is less certain.**

-To my knowledge, the Czech, Israeli, Korean and Chinese Taiwanese editions<br>
-have not been translated.
+To my knowledge, the Czech, Israeli, Korean and Chinese Taiwanese editions have not been translated.
 They are the original English versions.

 It's always possible to add lots of details for each game version, but my aim was to make the index as sober as possible.